Michelle39140/Belly-Button-Biodiversity/README.md

 **Deployed on**: Heroku

-### The website is like here: https://bellybuttondiversity-wf.herokuapp.com/
+### The website is live here: https://bellybuttondiversity-wf.herokuapp.com/

-Charts on the webpage including:
+The following charts will be renbered for the sample user selected :

-* PIE chart: uses data from selected samples route (`/samples/<sample>`) to display the top 10 samples.
+* PIE chart: displays the top 10 microbial species.

-* Bubble Chart: uses data from selected samples route (`/samples/<sample>`) to display each sample.

 * Gauge Chart: plots the Weekly Washing Frequency for the selected sample

+* Bubble Chart: shows the count and details of every microbial species.

 #